-The dentist will raise a section of your gums to access the affected gum tissues so that root of the tooth is exposed.
+The Dentist will raise a section of your gums to access the affected tissue so that the root of the tooth is exposed.
 This begins the healing process, which takes place rapidly.
-The gums are then secured back into place.aimed at the conservation of all healthy tissue.
+The gums are then secured back into place, and all healthy tissue is conserved.
+This approach allows:

 - Removal of inner diseased tissue lining the inflamed gum tissue.